 The HNC Childhood Practice is for applicants interested in a career in the early education, childcare or playwork sectors or for those wishing to pursue further study for example, within Childhood Practice or Primary Education.
-This qualification is accepted by the Scottish Social Services Council for registration as a practitioner in daycare of children service.
+This qualification is accepted by the Scottish Social Services Council for registration as a practitioner in the daycare of children service.

 This is a nationally recognised qualification and valued award for people who want to work in a variety of settings, supporting children and young people with varying needs.

-This course will give you a deep understanding of working with children and young people, and will help you to integrate knowledge and theory into practice, including the importance of the National Care Standards and Scottish Social Services Council Codes of Practice.
+This course will give you a deep understanding of working with children and young people and will help you to integrate knowledge and theory into practice, including the importance of the National Care Standards and Scottish Social Services Council Codes of Practice.

 This course will teach the importance of play to children's development, leadership skills, a thorough understanding of child development theories, strategies to support children with additional support needs, how to understand and support children's behaviour, contemporary family issues, collaborative working and the importance of health, wellbeing and safeguarding.